thestormforge/optimize-controller/docs/quickstart.md

 You must have a Kubernetes cluster.
 Additionally, you will need a local configured copy of `kubectl`.
 The Red Sky Ops Tool will use the same configuration as `kubectl` (usually `$HOME/.kube/config`) to connect to your cluster.

+A local install of [Kustomize](https://github.com/kubernetes-sigs/kustomize/releases) (v3.1.0+) is required to manage the objects in you cluster.

 If you are planing to create the simple experiment from this guide, a [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) cluster is preferred.
-Additionally, the simple experiment data is stored using [Git](https://git-scm.com/) and needs to be built using [Docker](https://www.docker.com/get-started).
+Additionally, the simple experiment data is stored using [Git](https://git-scm.com/) and includes an image that needs to be built using [Docker](https://www.docker.com/get-started).

 ## Install the Red Sky Ops Tool